evanverses/astro-knowledge-mcp/README.md

 ## 🚀 Conclusion

-We've built a private, local, and highly specific search engine for our coding assistant.
-By leveraging MCP, we've decoupled the "knowledge" from the "model," allowing us to swap models or upgrade our documentation without breaking the workflow.
+I've built a private, local, and highly specific search engine for my coding assistant.
+By leveraging MCP, we've decoupled the "knowledge" from the "model", allowing us to swap models or upgrade our documentation without breaking the workflow.

-Happy coding!